Colours create well-being

 My very personal colours

-In his first book The Mysterious Power of Colours Buether wanted to shed light on the biological and cultural causes of the effects of colours - and make scientific findings usable for civil society.
+In his first book The Mysterious Power of Colours Buether wanted to shed light on the biological and cultural causes of the effects of colours and make scientific findings usable for civil society.
 In his new work, the scientist now goes one step further: he works with a spectrum of over 2,000 shades of colour and focuses on people.
-"Everyone has a wardrobe," says Buether.
-"According to sustainability research, the average woman in Germany owns around one hundred different tops, a man around seventy.
+“Everyone has a wardrobe,” Buether says. ”According to sustainability research, the average woman in Germany owns around one hundred different tops, a man around seventy.
 If only half of these differ in colour - even in nuances - there are millions of possible combinations.
-But most people reach for the same tried-and-tested pieces every morning - out of insecurity or fear that other combinations won't work."
+Nevertheless, most people reach for the same tried-and-tested pieces every morning - out of insecurity or fear that other combinations won’t work.”
 However, if you understand the effect that colours have on your own well-being and on your public image, you can make more conscious and sustainable decisions - when buying clothes, designing your home or choosing everyday objects.
-"I can furnish my home in a way that makes me feel good.
+“I can furnish my home in a way that makes me feel good.
 Colours provide my nervous system with emotional information within fractions of a second - long before I consciously perceive what I see.
-I enter a room, the colour puts me in the right mood - and I immediately start subconsciously looking for reasons why I feel good there."
+I enter a room; the colour puts me in the right mood - and I immediately start subconsciously looking for reasons why I feel good there.”
 Buether is convinced that those who know more about colours can make well-founded, coherent decisions for themselves - in clothing, furnishings or product selection.
 He aims to answer precisely these practical everyday questions in his new book - based on evidence-based research.
 At the heart of the book is a personality test that helps readers to discover their personal colour preferences and their significance.

 The most frequently named favourite colour is blue